Glossary

 - IG - In Grammar : real spoken utterance falls within the grammar, i.e. it can be recognized by the grammar.
 If it does not get recognized it is because the ASR had problem with the way it was said, noise, volume, audio quality, etc.

-- NM - No Match : ASR could not recognizer the spoken utterance either due to it being OOG or some ASR recognition issue.
+- NM - NOMATCH : ASR could not recognize the spoken utterance either due to it being OOG or ASR model not able to generate hypothesis.

 - TN - True Negative (Correct Rejection) : OOG utterance was correctly not recognized